 2030January 30, Wednesday

-From grabbing a freshly baked croissant at your favorite bakery to experimenting with your own creations at home, there are many ways to enjoy this delightful pastry on National Croissant Day.
-Here are some ideas to make your celebration even more delicious and memorable:
+From grabbing a freshly baked croissant at your favorite bakery to experimenting with your own creations at home, there are many ways to celebrate National Croissant Day.

-• Visit your favorite local bakery and enjoy a freshly baked croissant.
+• Visit your local bakery and enjoy a freshly baked croissant.

-• Try making croissants at home by following one of the many recipes available online.
+• Try making croissants at home by following one of the many recipes available online or using frozen dough.

 • Experiment with fillings—ham and cheese for a savory option or Nutella for something sweet.